codeforamerica/open311_facebook/README.md

 Development
 ===========
-This app was originally designed and developed by Stanford Rosenthal for Code for America with guidance from The City of San Francisco and The City of Boston.
+This app was originally designed and developed by Stanford Rosenthal for Code for America as an adaptation of [Henry Jiang's SF311 app](https://github.com/SFgov/SF311-Facebook) that was built on V1 of the Open311 spec.
+Development and deployment of the is made possible thanks to the City and County of San Francisco.

 Language: PHP (tested on PHP5)